-Do you really need to wait a certain amount of time in between applying vitamin C serum or treatment to avoid different pH levels conflicting?
+Do you really need to wait a certain amount of time between applying vitamin C serum or treatment to avoid different pH levels conflicting?

 Also, how does anyone figure out that their skin’s pH “resets” over those arbitrary time frames?
 Did they measure it somehow?
-Because it takes a lot of factors (e.g. water quality, cleanser’s formula etc.) and is highly individual.
+Because it takes a lot of factors (e.g. water quality, cleanser’s formula, etc.) and is highly individual.
 Skin surface’s ideal pH is not just one set value — it’s a broad range from pH 4.0 all the way to 6.0.
 My own skin’s ideal pH and how long it takes to recover would most likely be different from yours.
-It’s a bit of stretch to believe that give or take 30 minutes makes any difference.
+It’s a bit of a stretch to believe that give or take 30 minutes makes any difference.
 And according to one study on PudMed, “the skin pH recovery needs time up to several hours before it can reach the physiological level”.

-Another thing to consider is what happens with skin’s moisture during those waiting periods.
-Even just rinsing with lukewarm water disrupts skin’s moisture barrier.
+Another thing to consider is what happens with skin moisture during those waiting periods.
+Even just rinsing with lukewarm water disrupts the skin’s moisture barrier.
 If someone’s skin is feeling dry or tight, then a bit of moisturiser of some sort would be nice.
 But you can’t because you have to wait, so what would these bloggers do?
 Let skin dehydrate for half an hour or ‘no vitamin C for you!’?

 Some say a “pH-adjusting toner” can be used in lieu of (or in addition to) wait time.
 Using this kind of toner isn’t enough to substantially change how effective a product with pH-dependent active is at penetrating the skin.
-There is simply no scientific basis for them — it cannot instantly lower the skin’s surface’s pH in any meaningful way.
+There is simply no scientific basis for them — they cannot instantly lower the skin’s surface’s pH in any meaningful way.
 Even if it does, pH-dependent ingredients depend on the product’s formula and its pH, not the skin’s!
 If toners help the product work better in any way, it’s more likely because they dampen (and soften) skin, which can enhance the absorption of certain products.